 The Core Values

-We feel that the game of golf helps children learn important life skills and promotes positive character development and instills healthy living choices.
+At Sawmill we believe that the game of golf helps children to learn important life skills, promotes positive character development and instills healthy living choices.
 The First Tee started as a way to bring affordable junior golf programs to youth and communities that did not have them.
 What First Tee soon discovered was that blending the rules of the game with life and leadership skills, kids and teens didn’t just learn how to putt – they were learning important values.
 The First Tee established Nine Core Values that represent some of the inherently positive values connected with the game of golf.
-Although The First Tee is not available in Canada, we hope to integrate these core values into our junior programs to ultimately help kids lead more productive lives and be contributing members of the community.
+At Sawmil, we strive to integrate these core values into our junior programs to ultimately help kids lead more productive lives and be contributing members of the community.
 The First Tee is now in Canada (as of 2021) and we plan to be a part of this movement.

 honesty ~ Golf is unique from other sports in that players regularly call penalties on themselves and report their own score.